-1. Since FIDM plans to provide hybrid courses, or even face to face courses for the Summer 2021 quarter, as an F-1 student, can I continue to take all my classes online and remain in status with legal presence in the US?
+1. Since FIDM plans to provide hybrid courses, and a large number of face-to-face courses for the Summer 2022 quarter, as an F-1 student, can I continue to take all my classes online and remain in status with legal presence in the U.S.?

 2. As a continuing F-1 student being permitted to stay in status while taking all courses online during the Summer 2022 quarter (ONLY IF THERE IS NO OTHER OPTION BASED ON THE COURSES OFFERED), do I still have to maintain minimum unit requirements to stay in status?

 If you maintain your F-1 status, your I-20 can be extended to give you more time to complete your program.
 Make sure you notify FIDM's International Student's Office that you need your I-20 extended BEFORE it expires (prior to the program end date currently listed on your I-20).

-6. If I finish my last quarter online from my home country can I still apply for OPT?
+4. If I finish my last quarter online from my home country, can I still apply for OPT?

-As of now to apply for OPT you must re-enter the U.S. BEFORE your program end date and submit your I-765 application to the USCIS to request work authorization for OPT.
+To apply for OPT you must re-enter the U.S. BEFORE your program end date and submit your I-765 application to the USCIS to request work authorization for OPT.
 You are still eligible, but you must file from within the U.S. and you have to be able to re-enter the U.S. before the program end date listed on your I-20 even though you have up to 60 days after your program end date for the USCIS to receive your application.
 Further you must have been in non-immigrant visa status for one academic year to qualify for the OPT benefit.

-8. If I finish my last quarter from my home country will I still be able to re-enter the U.S.?
+5. If I finish my last quarter from my home country, will I still be able to re-enter the U.S.?

 Students who continue to make normal progress in their course of study remain eligible for admission into the United States.
 However, because of the changing array of travel restrictions, students should refer to their local embassy’s website through the U.S. Department of State for any updates about visa issuance.
 Also, DHS and the Center for Disease Control and Prevention’s (CDC) websites provide information about current travel restrictions to the United States.
-If re-entry is possible, students should be able to re-enter the U.S. in F-1 status before the program end date listed on their I-20 (for those who complete their program during the Summer 2021 quarter that would be before September 20, 2021).
+If re-entry is possible, students should be able to re-enter the U.S. in F-1 status before the program end date listed on their I-20 (for those who complete their program during Summer 2022 quarter that would be before September 19, 2022).

 If the travel endorsement section of your I-20 has been signed before then it is valid for six months for those on OPT and one year for those who are current students.
 The SEVP has stated that electronic signatures may be issued to facilitate travel endorsements.
 FIDM will utilize the method of emailing a scanned version of the physically signed Form I-20.

-In accordance with current guidance, F and M students in new or initial status after March 9, 2020, will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student for the Summer 2021 term to pursue a full course of study that is 100 percent online.
-If you have hybrid courses for the Summer 2021 quarter, you can qualify to apply for an F-1 visa and enter the U.S. to begin study.
+In accordance with current guidance, F and M students in new or initial status after March 9, 2020, will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student for the Summer 2022 term to pursue a full course of study that is 100 percent online.
+If you have in-person courses for the Summer 2022 quarter, you can qualify to apply for an F-1 visa and enter the U.S. to begin study.

 Please refer to the Frequently Asked Questions for SEVP Stakeholders About COVID-19 located at: https://www.ice.gov/coronavirus under the Nonimmigrant Students & SEVP-Certified Schools, Frequently Asked Questions section you can download the applicable PDF form.